devEdu-web/devEdu-web/README.md

 ## A little bit more about me

-* I learned programming logic with on my cellphone because I didn't have a computer at the time but I really wanted to have some contact with programming, so I learned the basics with Python on my phone, but had to stop due to the limitations.
+* I learned programming logic on my cellphone because I didn't have a computer at the time but I really wanted to have some contact with programming, so I learned the basics with Python on my phone, but had to stop due to the limitations.
 * I love studying and consuming content in English and I intend to study other languages as well.
 * And I like animes.